Open Data Hub logo

 Important

-This command installs the package on your notebook server, but you must still run the import directive in a code cell to use the package in your code.
+The pip install command installs the package on your notebook server.
+However, you must run the import statement in a code cell to use the package in your code.

 import altair